Jimmy Connors: 1992

+1993-1996

+In February 1993, Connors reached the semifinals of the San Francisco tournament, beating Richard Matuszewski, Bryan Shelton (in an ill-tempered match in which Shelton afterwards accused Connors of disrupting his concentration by stalling, yelling obscenities and playing to the crowd) and 21 year old Chuck Adams, before retiring against Brad Gilbert due to bone spurs in his right foot.

+However, this would not be the end of his playing career.
+As late as June 1995, three months shy of his 43rd birthday, Connors beat 22 year old Sébastien Lareau, in straight sets, and 27 year old Martin Sinner, in straight sets, to progress to the quarterfinals of the Halle event in Germany.
+Connors lost this quarterfinal in straight sets to Marc Rosset.
+His last match on the ATP Tour came in April 1996, when he lost in three sets to Richey Reneberg in Atlanta.

+Rivalries

 Björn Borg

 During his best years of 1974 through 1978, Connors was challenged the most by Borg, with twelve matches on tour during that time frame.
 Borg won only four of those meetings, but two of those wins were in the Wimbledon finals of 1977 and 1978.
-Connors lost his stranglehold on the top ranking to Borg in early 1979 and wound up with an official tour record of 8–15 against Borg as Borg is four years younger and won the last ten times they met.
-Head to head in major championship finals, they split their four meetings, Borg winning two Wimbledons (1977 & 1978) and Connors winning two US Opens (1976 & 1978).
+Connors lost his stranglehold on the top ranking to Borg in early 1979 and wound up with an official tour record of 8 wins and 15 losses against Borg as Borg was four years younger and won the last ten times they met.
+Head to head in major championship finals, they split their four meetings, Borg winning two Wimbledons (1977 and 1978) and Connors winning two US Opens (1976 and 1978).
+Connors described his rivalry with Borg in a 1987 newspaper article by saying "Borg and I were fire and ice.
+We were just entirely different people on and off the court."

 Ilie Năstase

 Nastase was another rival in Connors's prime.
-Though six years older than Connors, Nastase won ten of their first eleven meetings.
-However, Connors won 11 of their final 14 meetings.
+Though six years older than Connors, Nastase won eleven of their first twelve meetings.
+However, Connors then won eleven of their final fifteen meetings to trail Nastase 12–15.
 The two would team up to win the doubles championships at the 1973 Wimbledon and the 1975 US Open.

 Manuel Orantes and Guillermo Vilas

-Orantes upset Connors in the final of the 1975 US Open, but Connors was 11–3 overall against Orantes in tour events.
+Orantes upset Connors in the final of the 1975 US Open, but Connors was 12 wins and 3 losses overall against Orantes in tour events.
 On the other hand, Vilas wore down Connors in the final of the 1977 US Open and was much more competitive in all of their meetings.
 Connors was able to manage only a 5–4 record against Vilas in tour events.